zunzer/differential-privacy-for-real-world-geospatial-systems/README.md

 # Common issues
     raise KeyError(key)
     KeyError: 'postgres'
-Most probably the path in line 105 in `postgres.py` isn't pointing to the correct `settings.ini`-file.
+Most probably, the path in line 105 in `postgres.py` isn't pointing to the correct `settings.ini`-file.
 Fix by adjusting the path string.